 Smartphone cameras have gotten better in recent years, not only in resolution but also in color range and aperture.
 Still, things like long range optical zoom, true bokeh (not depth map enabled semi-accurate post conversions), and extremely close range macro shots have been out of their league.
 Lens attachments are often viewed as being in the realm of high-end standalone devices like DSLR cameras, but a number of specialty lenses have been produced and are on the market for various photography and videography needs.

 The product I'm reviewing today is the Easy-Macro.
-While it's true that many affordable cell phone camera lenses are available for macro and wide-angle or fisheye effects, most of them are clip on style which may not be compatible with all phone bodies and camera layouts, besides protective covers.
+While it's true that many affordable cell phone camera lenses are available for macro and wide-angle or fisheye effects, most of them are clip on style, which may not be compatible with all phone bodies and camera layouts, besides protective covers.
 The way it lays against the phone's surface may also be at an angle or otherwise not flush, therefore affecting focus and image quality.
 The very design of a clip on accessory is also inherently bulky, which doesn't lend itself to portability for most people who don't carry a purse.
-The Easy-Macro is unique in its' small form which is a flat macro lens in the middle of a very strong rubber band.
-Included is a sturdy plastic card to place it on which, coupled with a protective sheath fits neatly and safely in a wallet, ready for that impromptu shot.
+The Easy-Macro is unique in its' small form, which is a flat macro lens in the middle of a very strong rubber band.
+Included is a sturdy plastic card to place it on.
+Along with a protective sheath that fits neatly and safely in a wallet, this accessory is ready for that impromptu shot.

 Sample images taken with the Easy-Macro

 In conclusion, the Easy-Macro is now one of my favorite tech toys that doubles as a serious photography accessory, capable of giving professional looking results without a professional price tag.
 Available now from Amazon at this link.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.